Andrea/andrea.github.io/_posts/2026-01-09-making-of-a-decision-3.markdown

 In this post, we will leverage what we learned and turn to tools that helps to use these concepts in practice.
 The following is not a comprehensive list.
 These are tools I'm familiar with that helped me solve issues in the past.

-I decided to group these tools by size of group that it affects as this means the tools would be used by different roles As I introduce a tool, I will give an overview , explain how these tool relates to the topics discussed and provide links to more in depth research, these are threads for you to pull.
+I decided to group these tools by size of group that it affects as this means the tools would be used by different roles As I introduce a tool, I will include an overview, provide links to learn more and explain how the tool relates to the topics discussed.

 ## Across teams